JiayueShi/Address-to-country/README.md

     This tool can help you transform geojson to PostGIS.
 The code can automatically create spatial index.

-1. Create GeoPandas dataframe based on csv file
+1. Create GeoPandas dataframe based on csv file, and save dataframe into geojson.